This is our frequently asked questions page where we try our best to answer all the questions that get asked frequently.

 What is The Cause?

-The exact cause of vitiligo is still yet to be determined by medical experts.
+The exact cause is still yet to be determined by medical experts.
 However, there are various factors which may contribute to this disease: autoimmune reactions, genetics, sunburn and stress.

 What Are The Symptoms?

-People who have vitiligo experience white patches of skin which develops of various parts of the body.
+The most common symptom is white patches of skin which develops of various parts of the body.
 Over time, these white patches will grow larger in size.
-The common place where vitiligo will first appear, include the face, hands, arms, lips, feet and any other sun exposed area.
-It's not uncommon for vitiligo to quickly spread to other areas not mentioned above.
+The common place for it to first appear, include the face, hands, arms, lips, feet and any other sun exposed area.
+It's not uncommon for it to quickly spread to other areas not mentioned above.